seasparta618/play-with-scss/README.md

 <h>Some interesting components built with Scss and Typescript</h>

+You can either run `npm run storybook` and select from story book Or you can run `npm run start` to select from a simple, no css board.

+I am trying to build some fantastic css effect.

-capture anything if you like
+Capture anything if you like

 component list: